anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 ### Batch serving

 We can make batch predictions on a finite set of inputs which are then written to a database for low latency inference.
-When a user or downstream process makes an inference request in real-time, cached results from the database are returned.
+When a user or downstream process makes an inference request in real-time, cached results from the database are returned (typically via a  [request](api.md#request){:target="_blank"} to an [API](api.md){:target="_blank"} to query the DB).

 <div class="ai-center-all">
     <img width="600" src="/static/images/mlops/infrastructure/batch_serving.png">